CloudLabs-Samples/EduLabs/Security-ISV/PaloAlto/task-1.md

     ![](../images/image04.png)

-1. In the page that loads up, enter the following username, password and click on Log in.
+1. On the page that loads up, enter the following username, password and click on Log in.

    * admin : `paloatlo`